gekatateam/neptunus/plugins/processors/exec/README.md

     # otherwise, field will be used as is
     args = []

+    # event field, which value will be passed to process stdin
+    stdin_field = ""

+    # command working directory
+    dir = ""

     # path to set process exit code
     exec_code_to = "exec.code"